luebbe/homie-node-collection/README.md

 ### DS18B20Node

 A Homie Node for Dallas 18B20 one wire temperature sensors.
 Reports the temperature back via MQTT.

+It has one setting:

+- _temperatureOffset_: The temperature offset in degrees.
+  Range = \[-10.0°C ..
+10.0°C\].
+Default = 0°C.

+**Attention**: These offsets are just added to the temperature read from the sensor.

 Depending on whether the sensor could be read successfully advertises status as:

 - `homie/<device-id>/<node-name>/status` (ok|error)